 Accessibility 101 is a seven-module course that covers the basics of digital accessibility, aiming to increase understanding of accessibility issues and how to resolve them.
 It takes about 30-40 minutes to complete.
 Topics include “Principles of Designing for Accessibility" and “Understanding Your Legal Requirements."
 Course sign-up will log you

-Northwestern University students, faculty and staff have unlimited, on-demand access to a variety of online training courses on accessibility at no additional cost.
-Check the Northwestern Human Resources website for more information and a login link; search "accessibility" for related courses.
+Northwestern University students, faculty and staff have unlimited, on-demand access to a variety of online training courses on accessibility at no cost.
+Follow the links of selected courses below – you will need to login with your University email/netID if you are not already logged in via single sign-on – or go to the main LinkedIn Learning page and search “accessibility” for more courses (check the Northwestern Human Resources website for the main login link).

 - Web Fundamentals: Accessibility, Analytics, and SEO

 A collection of courses for

 This course is designed for leadership teams to help them implement accessibility and establishing processes for more inclusive websites.

 coversissues and web standards related to image alt-texts, PDFs, color contrast issues, link texts, and more.

 Course instructors can learn about guidelines and strategies for implementing Universal Design for Learning to make classes accessible to all students -- those with disabilities as well as other students who experience other challenges in courses.
 Learn more about Universal Design for Learning.

 The Universal Design Online content Inspection Tool (UDOIT) is a Canvas learning app that enables instructors to identify accessibility issues in their Canvas course.
 Download and install UDOIT.

 Accessibility for Course Instructors